Syllabus Edition

 Ashika

-Redshift of EM Radiation
+Redshift of EM radiation

-• Recall the Doppler effect is defined as:
+• The Doppler effect is defined as:

 The apparent change in wavelength or frequency of the radiation from a source due to its relative motion away from or toward the observer